Prateek8178/Amazon-clone/README.md

 # Amazon-clone
-This is Amazon Clone Made By Html And CSS
+This is an Amazon clone made using HTML and CSS.